Skip to content

 🔍 Get a Real Offer Before You Trade In

-Alternatives to a Trade-In
+Alternatives to Trading In

-• Refinancing your existing auto loan
+• Refinancing your existing loan

 • Selling the car privately (you’ll need to pay off the loan first)

-Case Study: Alex traded in a car with $4,000 negative equity and rolled it into a 72-month SUV loan.
-He ended up owing more than the new car was worth for over 3 years.
-Always evaluate equity before trading in.
+Alex rolled $4,000 of negative equity into a new 72-month SUV loan — and ended up owing more than the car was worth for over three years.
+Always calculate before trading [[4]].

 Can I trade in my car if I still owe money on it?

 In many cases, yes.
-Private sales usually bring higher prices—but require you to fully pay off the loan before transferring ownership.
+Private sales usually bring higher prices — but require you to fully pay off the loan before transferring ownership [[7]].

 Trade-ins & Vehicle Finance Tags:negative equity car trade, trade-in with loan balance, vehicle finance tips 2025